rifx-online/rifx.online/src/content/blog/english/is-perplexity-pro-a-smarter-more-efficient-way-to-search-the-web-ec509321d820.md

 And I highly encourage you to do this, especially if you research something on the more serious side.

 Perplexity Pro is a serious upgrade from traditional search.
-Do you use an answer engine or are you still a traditional search engine user? 💬
+Do you use an answer engine or are you still a traditional search engine user?

-> Hej there!
-Can I ask you a favour (it will really help me out to grow this blog)?
-If you find this article insightful, follow **me please** and **clap 50 times.** Or feel free to [buy me a coffee](https://buy.stripe.com/cN28xZgDweSd52M000). **Thanks for reading!**